 - Park ranger

 - Collections manager

-Many graduates of master's degree programs in archaeology enter into the field of cultural resources management.
-Others choose to teach introductory archaeology courses at a community college.
+Many graduates of master's degree programs in archaeology enter into education or cultural resources management.
 Some possible careers include:

 - Archaeology instructor

 Career Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) notes that the employment of anthropologists and archaeologists will increase by 4% for the period 2014-2024.
 The 2015 annual median salary of archaeologists and anthropologists, according to the BLS, was $61,220.